-Theodor Pardo has long been a respected member of the international business community, with experience in South America, the Caribbean, the Middle East, Europe, and USA.
+Theodor Pardo has long been a respected member of the international business community, with experience in South America, the Caribbean, the Middle East, Europe, and the USA.
 He has lived in more than 15 countries, visited more than 40 countries, speaks fluent English and Spanish, and is versed in several other languages.
-Mr. Pardo’s counsel is highly sought after.
+Mr. Pardo’s counsel is highly sought.

 Mr. Pardo was the Founder and President of a TV project, “Worldwide Local News Networks,” and was Co-Founder and VP of International Marketing for the “Hometown News Channel.”
 He was involved in development of new environmentally friendly mining technologies for precious metals and polished precious stones, and has been involved in the art trade, “Old Master Art,” and art recovery through the documentation and classification of rare and historic art pieces.